15 Healthy Snacks For Toddlers (healthy snacks kids will enjoy)

 We go with plain greek yogurt in this house and add berries, flaxseed, a touch of maple syrup, and some granola.
 She devours it- and makes a huge mess while doing so .. why do they have to touch their chests when they eat yogurt?!

 Check out this strawberries and yogurt recipe- it's a tasty one!

 Hack: if your toddler is younger, mix the granola in a head of time and let it sit.
 This makes it softer for them to eat. if you're dairy-free like myself and use coconut yogurt, load up on healthy fats (nut butter, flax, etc) or add some collagen so that there's a good stabilizer.

 I feel like this is the most classic of toddler snacks!
 But they all love it.
 Use whatever you have on hand and throw it on a plate.
 I normally add avocado also because my little one adores it.

-My daughter loves smoothies so we share one every day.
+My daughter loves smoothies so we share one every day (sometimes I think we live off them!).
 Lately, instead of having hers in her cup she will only drink it out of mine if we share (kids are odd!).
 So I whip up a big batch of my favorite shake and this way I know she's getting a ton of nutrients in one snack.

-Make some green eggs by mashing together hard boiled eggs and avocado.
-Spread it onto a cracker for a tasty snack.
+Make some green eggs by mashing together hard-boiled eggs and avocado.
+Spread it onto a cracker for a tasty and completely filling snack.

 Like energy balls, take a bit of thought.
 I make sure there's always some frozen in the freezer so that my hubby has something easy to grab and feed her if I'm working.
 Make double batches and freeze, freeze, freeze.